-There must be clear documentation in the beneficiary's medical records, within 12 months prior to the date of service, corroborating the medical necessity of the current use.
+ITEM Covered Non- Covered SWO SWOPD F2F NEBULIZER MEDICATIONS - NEGATIVE PRESSURE WOUND THERAPY COVERAGE CRITERIA NEBULIZER MEDICATIONS (continued) Revefenacin is a long-acting muscarinic antagonist.
+Concurrent use of long-acting and short-acting muscarinic antagonists, such as ipratropium is not reasonable and necessary.
+Therefore, if a long-acting muscarinic antagonist is used, the short-acting muscarinic antagonist will be denied as not reasonable and necessary.
+Documentation Requirements There must be clear documentation in the beneficiary's medical records, within 12 months prior to the date of service, corroborating the medical necessity of the current use.
 The supplier must monitor the amount of supplies and accessories a beneficiary is actually using and assure that the beneficiary has nearly exhausted the supply on hand prior to dispensing any additional items.
 Suppliers must not deliver refills without a request from a beneficiary, and must not exceed a beneficiary's expected utilization.

-The beneficiary has a chronic Stage III or Stage IV pressure ulcer, neuropathic (for example, diabetic) ulcer, venous or arterial insufficiency ulcer, or a chronic (being present for at least 30 days) ulcer of mixed etiology.
-A complete wound therapy program described by criterion 1 and criteria

-- 1. For all ulcers or wounds, the following components of a wound therapy program must include a minimum of all of the following general measures, which should either be addressed, applied, or considered and ruled out prior to application of NPWT: - a.
-Documentation in the beneficiary's medical record of evaluation, care, and wound measurements by a licensed medical professional, - b.
-Application of dressings to maintain a moist wound environment, and - d.
-Evaluation of and provision for adequate nutritional status. - a.
-The beneficiary has been appropriately turned and positioned, and - b.
-The beneficiary has used a Group 2 or 3 support surface for pressure ulcers on the posterior trunk or pelvis, and - c.
-The beneficiary moisture and incontinence have been appropriately managed. - a.
-The beneficiary has been on a comprehensive diabetic management program, and - b.
-Reduction in pressure on a foot ulcer has been accomplished with appropriate modalities. - a.
-Compression bandages and/or garments have been consistently applied, and - b.
-Leg elevation and ambulation have been encouraged. - B. Ulcers and wounds encountered in an in-patient setting:
+NEGATIVE PRESSURE WOUND THERAPY covered when either criterion A or B is met: Initial Coverage Requirements A. Ulcers and wounds in the home setting: The beneficiary has a chronic Stage IV pressure ulcer, neuropathic (for example, diabetic) ulcer, venous or arterial insufficiency ulcer, or a chronic (being present for at least 30 days) ulcer of mixed etiology.
+A complete wound therapy program described by criterion 1 and criteria 2, 3 or 4, as applicable depending on the type of wound, must have been tried or considered and ruled out prior to the application of NPWI.
+1. For all ulcers or wounds, the following components of a wound therapy program must include a minimum of all of the following general measures, which should either be addressed, applied, or considered and ruled out prior to application of NPWI: a.
+Documentation in the beneficiary's medical record of evaluation, care, and wound measurements by a licensed medical professional, and b.
+Application of dressings to maintain a moist wound environment, and c.
+Debridement of necrotic tissue if present, and d.
+Evaluation of and provision for adequate nutritional status.
+2. For Stage III of Stage IV pressure ulcers: a.
+The beneficiary has been appropriately turned and positioned, and b.
+The beneficiary has used a Group 2 or 3 support surface for pressure ulcers on the posterior trunk or pelvis, and c.
+The beneficiary has used a Group 2 or 3 support surface for pressure ulcers on the posterior trunk or pelvis, and c.
+The beneficiary has been appropriately turned and positioned, and b.
+Reduction in pressure on a comprehensive diabetic management program, and b.
+Reduction in pressure on a comprehensive diabetic management program, and b.
+Reduction in pressure on a foot ulcer has been accomplished with appropriate modalities.
+4. For venous insufficiency ulcers: a.
+Compression bandages and/or garments have been consistently applied, and b.
+Leg elevation and ambulation have been encouraged.
+8. Ulcers and wounds encountered in an in-patient setting: In either situations B-1 o